bilgin1500/opsgenie-manager/README.md

 node opsgenie list alerts
 ```

 Note that  `--apikey` and `--host` should be appended to all the commands and that some of the actions cannot be done with an integrations based API key.
-(For example to see the list of all the teams you should use a general API key.)
+(For instance, to see the list of all the teams you should use a general API key.)

 For detailed help please use `node opsgenie --help`